< prev index next > README.md

 +

-+ - The `-XX:+LoadCachedCode` and `-XX:+ReplayTraining` flags affect only the production run.
++ - The `-XX:+AOTCodeCaching` flag affects only the assembly phase and the production run.

-+ - The `-XX:+RecordTraining` option affects only the training run and the assembly phase.
++ - The `-XX:+AOTRecordTraining` flag affects only the training run and the assembly phase.

 + - All other options affect only the assembly phase.